 Although indecent exposure (not involving a child) may be considered by some to be a lesser sex crime, the consequences of a conviction of this kind may still be life-changing.

 A defendant may face jail, fines, and the burden of living with a criminal record.
 If the defendant was accused of committing the crime in the presence of a minor, he or she may face up to 15 years in state prison.

-With more than two decades of expert trial experience, Bradley M. Collins, P.A. is skilled at attacking Indecent Exposure charges.
+With more than three decades of expert trial experience, Bradley M. Collins, P.A. is skilled at attacking Indecent Exposure charges.